MGSimard/RoK-KDSite-Template/README.md

 ## Usage

-<details><summary><h2>Installation</h2></summary>
+<details><summary><h2>Installation & Deployment</h2></summary>
 <p>Instructions on setting up development.</p>

-1. Open in IDE.
+1. Open in IDE
+2. Install pnpm.
-2. pnpm install.
+3. Run command: pnpm install.
-3. pnpm run dev.
+4. Run command: pnpm run dev.
-4. Navigate to localhost:3000 to preview.
+5. Navigate to localhost:3000 to preview in browser.

-<p>Note: If choosing to deploy elsewhere than Firebase, just delete everything Firebase related from the project.</p>
+6. If not using automated deployment/build pipeline, run command: pnpm run build.

+<p>Note: This template's preview runs off of Firebase - "pnpm uninstall firebase" if not using.
+If you do want to use Firebase, create an app there then follow the hosting installation instructions - alternatively view this video: https://www.youtube.com/watch?v=uWA6gCJiOoQ.</p>

 </details>